thelordfish/python_wordle_clone/README.md

-# Wordle Backend (Coursework)
+# Wordle Clone (Coursework)

-Backend for a Wordle game written in Python for a programming assignment during my MSc, achieving 85%.
+A Wordle game written in Python for a programming assignment during my MSc, achieving 85%.

 The file `wordle_backend.py` handles:

-- loading dictionaries
+- loading dictionaries - you can add any themed dictionary desired, for instance a halloween or christmas theme.
 - checking inputs and guesses
 - updating game state
 - saving/loading state using pickle to create save files